CianMRoche/AstroWiki/Emission & the ISM/Spectra.md

 ![[HarvardSpectralClassification.png]]
 - Oh Be A Fine Goat Kick Me (OBAFGKM).
 Note the hydrogen line strength is a gaussian at "A", mass, radius and lunimosity all decrease, and fraction of [[#Main sequence]] stars increases.
  ![[OBAFGKM.jpeg|250]]
+ - Each spectral type which is further divided into 10 sub-classes depending on the absorption features present in the spectrum.
+For example, the Sun has a temperature of about 5,700 Kelvin and is classified as a G2 star.

 ## Morgan-Keenan (MK or MKK) Luminosity Class